tinchomdb/TelgeaTest/README.md

 **Interpretation:**
 This requirement suggests implementing runtime validation of the **normalized output** against expected results in the UI.

 However, this doesn't align with best practices.
-Visual comparison of normalized output against expected output serves no practical purpose in production—if input is invalid, no output should be produced.
-Runtime output validation is an anti-pattern; such comparisons belong in automated tests, not production code.
+In my opinion, visual comparison of normalized output against expected output serves no practical purpose.
+If input is invalid, no output should be produced, so it wouldn't make sense to implement in my approach to the solution, because we don't get any outputs if the inputs are invalid.
+Such comparisons belong in automated tests.

 **Decision:**
 This requirement is satisfied by automated tests (`normalizer.service.spec.ts` with test cases covering valid and invalid scenarios), not as a UI feature.
 I consciously chose **not** to implement runtime output comparison in the interface.

 **If the Requirement Meant Something Else:**